Draellemeistro/QKD-P1/docker/README.md

 docker-compose up
 ```

+To access the nodes use:
+docker-compose exec node-a bash
+docker-compose exec node-b bash

+Refer to QKD-net readme for further instructions on how to use the QKD simulator.

 ## Submodule Setup

-This project uses git submodules.
-After cloning the repository, you need to initialize and update the submodules:
+QKD-net is a git submodules.
+After cloning the repository, you need to initialize and update it:

 ```bash
 # 1. Initialize the submodule (reads the .gitmodules file)